notepad-plus-plus/npp-usermanual/content/docs/user-defined-language-system.md

 ## User Defined Languages Collection

-Throughout the history of Notepad++, many UDL files have been created by Notepad++ users and made publically available.
+Throughout the history of Notepad++, many UDL files have been created by Notepad++ users and made publicly available.
 There is once again a centralized [User Defined Languages Collection](https://github.com/notepad-plus-plus/userDefinedLanguages).

 https://github.com/notepad-plus-plus/userDefinedLanguages